 The theory of bankruptcy is that honest people make mistakes and get in over their heads.
 As a society, we have decided that someone unable to pay their debts should have an opportunity to move on with his/her life without spending the rest of their days in debt and saddled with bad credit.
 Thus, bankruptcy is the legal vehicle that allows honest debtors to be relieved of paying most debts so that they can go on with their lives.

-Sometimes, businesses need some time and breathing space to re-order their debts in Chapter 11 so as to have a fair opportunity to pay creditors more than what they'd receive in liquidating the business.
+Sometimes, businesses need some time and breathing space to re-order their debts in Chapter 11 so as to have a fair opportunity to pay creditors more than what they’d receive in liquidating the business.
 Similarly, Chapter 13 is the parallel version for the individual.
+Now, there are the new provisions under the Small Business Reorganization Act.
+This streamlined approach can facilitate your business’ continued operations.
 Finally, both businesses and individuals have Chapter 7 liquidation is available when there is not enough on hand or on the horizon to make continuing worthwhile.

 The court protects the debtor through the "bankruptcy stay."
 The stay requires all creditors to immediately stop attempting to collect any debts from you.
 Without express court permission, creditors can be liable to you if they continue to collect from you after the effective date of the bankruptcy stay.